deficollective/deficollective.github.io/content/english/pages/terms.md

 **Severability:** If any provision of these Terms (in whole or part) is held to be illegal, invalid or otherwise unenforceable, the other provisions will remain in full force and effect.

-**Governing Law & Jurisdiction:** These Terms, and all claims or causes of action that may be based upon, arise out of or relate to these Terms shall be governed by and construed in accordance with the substantive laws of Switzerland, excluding its conflict of law provisions and the United Nations Convention on Contracts for the International Sale of Goods (CISG).
+**Governing Law & Jurisdiction:** These Terms, and all claims or causes of action that may be based upon, arise out of or relate to these Terms shall be governed by and construed in accordance Swiss substantive laws, excluding its conflict of law provisions and the United Nations Convention on Contracts for the International Sale of Goods (CISG).
 The ordinary courts at the seat of the Collective have exclusive jurisdiction for all disputes arising from or in connection with these Terms.

 If You have any questions, concerns or suggestions, please contact the Collective at hello@deficollective.org.